lamberta/devkit-doc/examples/guide/animation/basic/readme.md

 ## Animation, basic

-This file demonstrates how make a view move.
+This example demonstrates how make a view move.

 Import the View class:
 ~~~